Our Counseling Model

-- The school social worker, Aubrie Roley, provides evidence-based support, education and intervention services.
+- The school social worker, Elizabeth Hummel, provides evidence-based support, education and intervention services.
 She will lead individual and small group meetings and maximize connections between students, families and community resources.

 The following staff members bring a unique focus to the MHS Student Support Services team:

-- Shelly Hughes is the 504 counselor.
-Ms. Hughes works collaboratively with the team to create, evaluate and implement 504 plans.
+- Anelise Peterson is the 504 counselor.
+She works collaboratively with the team to create, evaluate and implement 504 plans.
 This is a unique position here at Minnetonka High School, as most high schools add this work to the role of the counselor.

-- Phil Trout is the college counselor.
-Mr. Trout works directly with students and their families around post-secondary planning.
-He also supports each counselor with their students.
+- Norma Gutierrez is the post-secondary counselor.
+She works directly with students and their families around post-secondary planning.
+She also supports each counselor with their students.
 Please visit the College Counseling page to learn more.